 Upon appointment, a new Director is provided with a formal letter, setting out their duties and obligations as Directors.
 A new Director is also briefed by external professionals in respect of changes in the prevailing legislation.
-The Company Secretary also provides updates on changes to the Companies Act, Cap.
-50 and the Listing Manual of Singapore Exchange Securities Trading Limited ("SGX-ST") as and when the changes become effective.
+The Company Secretary also provides updates on changes to the Companies Act 1967 of Singapore and the Listing Manual of Singapore Exchange Securities Trading Limited ("SGX-ST") as and when the changes become effective.

-In addition, as required under the Listing Manual of the SGX-ST, a new director who has no prior experience as director of a company listed on the SGX-ST must undergo training as prescribed by the SGX-ST. Such training will be completed within one year of the appointment.
+In addition, as required under the Listing Manual of the SGX-ST, a new director who has no prior experience as director of a company listed on the SGX-ST must undergo training as prescribed by the SGX-ST.